-On Managed Service for TimescaleDB, software updates are handled automatically by us, and you do not need to perform any actions to keep up to date.
+On Managed Service for TimescaleDB, software updates are handled automatically, and you do not need to perform any actions to keep up to date.

 Non-critical software updates are applied during a maintenance window that you can define to suit your workload.
-If we detect a security vulnerability that affects you, we might need to perform maintenance outside of the scheduled maintenance window.
+If a security vulnerability is found that affects you, maintenance might be performed outside of your scheduled maintenance window.

 Non-critical upgrades are made available before the upgrade is performed

 upgrade at any time.
 However, after the time expires, usually around a week,

 the upgrade is triggered automatically in the next available maintenance window

 for your service.
 You can configure the maintenance window so that these

 upgrades are started only at a particular time, on a set day of the week.
 If